 A typical 2m2 flat plate solar panel will be sufficient to support a 160-litre cylinder, 4m2 of solar panels for a 300-litre cylinder.

-Thermosiphon Solar systems are either Indirect or Direct type.
+Thermosiphon Geyser Solar Water Heating Systems are either Indirect or Direct type.

 Also known as a split system, within an indirect solar heating system the domestic hot water is not passed through the solar circuit or the solar panels.
 A heat exchanger separates the domestic consumed hot water from the solar circuit.
 The solar circuit is filled with Glycol,